xinbenlv/dotfiles/README.md

     ln -s ~/dotfiles/vimrc ~/.vimrc # remember to back up your original ~/.bashrc
 4. make a soft link for gitconfig ln -s ~/dotfiles/gitconfig ~/.gitconfig
-5. MAKE a soft link for screenrc
+5. make a soft link for screenrc

 6. install font
 https://github.com/Lokaltog/powerline-fonts/tree/master/DejaVuSansMono

+7. If you care about tmux, make a soft link for tmux.conf and tmuxinator

 Licensed in MIT License, but I suggest everyone to create your own dotfiles